-In this age of Instacart shopping, Amazon Prime and Grubhub delivery, this century is already being marked by a new revolution, by a new generation.
+In this age of Instacart shopping, Amazon Prime and food delivery, this century is already being marked by a new revolution, a new generation.
 Social media has taken over and social distancing is exacerbating isolation.

-If 2020 didn't affect your daily life, then you are living under a rock.
+If the past years didn't affect your daily life, then you are one of the few.
 Upended by staying home has really made me rethink so many things and what I truly need in life.
 The safety and security of family and friends has made me reach out more often and I'm so happy about that.
 Rekindling relationships near and far has enriched my WFH life!

 Be honest, what have you spent time thinking about over the past year that never would have entered your mind but for this extended time at home?
 I mean REALLY thought about.
 How crazy long your commute is?
 How much fast food you were consuming on the road?
 How good you feel after a haircut?
 What?
 Tell me.
 What is it?